apeunit/interchain.neueux.com/index.md

 Join the  [telegram group](https://t.me/joinchat/E6CkGRrf0A_LswZeG0qvUg) and build the internet of Blockchains.

 ## Upcoming Meetings
-The next meeting will be on:
+The next meetings will be:
-### Monday, February 15th 2021, 3:00 – 4:00pm UTC

-#### Agenda

-* Welcome new members
-* Updates on existing working tracks
-* Focus topic: InterChain Accounts

 ### Monday, March 1st 2021, 3:00 – 4:00pm UTC